Types of Degrees Journalism Majors Are Getting

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to journalism.
+Note that some of these people may have jobs that are not directly related to a journalism degree.

 Salaries According to BLS